When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: Related Research

-Although Stackelberg games assume that the leader knows the follower's BR, this is not always true in practice.
-Estimating the opponents' intentions is the focus of inverse learning \cite{markakis_inverse_2015} in dynamic game settings:~\cite{liu_learning_2023} employs a Bayesian perspective to estimate opponent intentions, \cite{sadigh_planning_2016} uses inverse reinforcement learning \cite{ng_algorithms_2000} to model the interaction between autonomous cars and humans, and \cite{peters_inferring_2021} provides a method to infer opponent objectives and compute a Nash equilibrium under noisy and partial observations.
-In particular, \cite{liu_learning_2023} derives an adaptive solution for finding Nash equilibria under partial observations while this paper explicitly addresses the optimality conditions of known Stackelberg equilibrium under such adaptive solutions.
-Finally, \cite{lauffer_no-regret_2024} studies a similar problem from an online learning perspective.
+Although computing the SE assumes that the leader knows the follower's BR, this is not always true in practice.
+Estimating opponents' intentions is the focus of inverse learning~\cite{markakis_inverse_2015} in interactive settings:~\cite{sadigh2016planning} uses inverse reinforcement learning~\cite{ng_algorithms_2000} to model autonomous car-human interaction,~\cite{Hoermann2017probabilisticPredictions} uses probabilistic motion planning to model autonomous vehicles, and~\cite{geiger2021learning} uses neural network predictions in multi-agent trajectory Nash games.
+Unknown opponent intention for Nash games is addressed in~\cite{peters_inferring_2021, liu_learning_2023, LUCIDGames}, while follower intent uncertainty in Stackelberg games is studied in~\cite{lauffer_no-regret_2024, balcan2015commitment, bollini2026learningbayesianstackelberggames} from an online learning and repeated game perspective.
+In contrast, this paper studies the one-shot dynamic Stackelberg game where the belief update occurs within the finite horizon, and explicitly challenges the assumption that the true belief yields the lowest cost by addressing the optimality conditions of the known SE under updated beliefs.